Table of Contents

 T

-The value of the element of type T at the front of the buffer.
+The element at the front of the buffer (equivalent to this[0]).

 GetEnumerator()

-Returns an enumerator that iterates through this buffer.
+Returns an enumerator that iterates through the circular buffer.

 public IEnumerator<T> GetEnumerator()